 In 2014, PIB holdings of the banking sector grew to Rs.
 2.66tr, 3.6x higher than Dec'13 level, in the backdrop of high yield being offered on the same and in anticipation of decline in interest rates.
-In contrast to peer banks, HBL has the lowest proportion of PIBs in relation to total deposits and exposed to a greater degree of reinvestment risk; this is the most imminent risk to the bank's profitability in the backdrop of a declining interest rate environment.
+In contrast to peer banks, HBL has the lowest proportion of PIBs in relation to total deposits and exposed to a greater degree of reinvestment risk; this is the most imminent risk to the bank's profitability in the backdrop of a low interest rate environment.
+Management expects improving deposit mix and growth in earning assets to mitigate the impact of falling interest rates on the bank's profitability.

-The banking sector has posted strong growth in profitability in 2014.
-With an increase in PIB holdings and linking of deposit rates on savings products to the repo rate, the banking sector may be able to sustain the impact of declining interest rates over the near to medium term.
-However, if the low interest rate environment persists over the long term, spreads and profitability are expected to come under pressure with maturity of PIBs, where average duration is mostly in the range of 2-3 years.
-With sizeable holding of T-bills, HBL's spreads may witness some pressure in the on-going year; however, management expects improving deposit mix and growth in earning assets to mitigate the impact of falling interest rates on the bank's profitability.
 Non-markup income has also increased at a steady pace over the years, with various initiatives in this area likely to enable the bank to maintain the momentum; this includes synergies with other group entities whereby HBL's large scale network is being used to market bancassurance products and a recently undertaken agreement to distribute mutual fund units.
+Moreover, capital gains have also contributed significantly to non-markup income in the ongoing year.